rpaterlini/spring-net/README.md

 Visual Studio 2022 is required to open and build the solution.
 The free community version of Visual Studio should suffice.

+### Running tests
+- Before running tests that require a database connection is necessary:
+    - SqlServer must be running in (local)
+      - Check in `SQL Server Configuration Manager` that `Named Pipes` and `TCP/IP` protocols are enabled
+    - From `build-support` execute
+	    - `create-integration-test-databases-and-users.sql`
+    - From `\test\Spring\Spring.Data.Integration.Tests\Data` execute
+	    - `Spring.Data.Integration.Tests_Spring_database.sql`
+	    - `Spring.Data.Integration.Tests_Credits_database.sql`
+	    - `Spring.Data.Integration.Tests_Debits_database.sql`
+	    - `Spring.Data.Integration.Tests_CreditsAndDebits_database.sql`
+    - Create a database named `quartz` and from `test\Spring\Spring.Scheduling.Quartz3.Integration.Tests\Data` execute `tables_sqlServer_Below2016.sql`
+- MSMQ is required for `Spring.Messaging.Test`
+- ActiveMQ is required for `Spring.Messaging.Nms`
+    - Download ActiveMQ Classic 6.0.1 from https://activemq.apache.org/components/classic/download/
+    - Follow this to install https://activemq.apache.org/components/classic/documentation/version-5-getting-started
+        - Extract the files from the ZIP file into a directory of your choice.
+        - From a console window, change to the installation directory and run activemq:
+            - `bin\activemq start`

 ## Acknowledgements

 InnovaSys Document X!